Henry-H-W/looney-tuney/README.md

 ## Getting Started
 ### 1. Prepare the Dataset
-Ensure that you have MIDI files inside the `full_set_beethoven_mozart/` directory.
+Ensure that you have your MIDI dataset inside the `dataset/` directory.
 The script will parse and preprocess these files.

 ### 2. Train the Model
 Before running the model, make sure you have access to a GPU!
 CPU training is heavily discouraged due to time and resource-intensity.
 To train the LSTM model on the provided dataset, run: